nichokap/RP2040-ETH/MicroPython Firmware/Readme.md

-For my projects, I am using the official Raspberry Pi Pico MicroPython firmware version downloaded from <a href="https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2">here</a>.
+For my projects, I am using the official Raspberry Pi Pico MicroPython firmware 20240222-v1.22.2 downloaded from <a href="https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2">here</a>.

 A copy of the UF2 file can be found on this folder.